 ((@)), or when we die, our portraits speak to our living descendants

-Furthermore, memory and nostalgia are the union of personal histories and emotion.
-And this work aims to harness my emotions and bodily memories as a way to compress and expand time into something more imperfect and true.
+Making this work meant harnessing my emotions and bodily memories as a way to compress and expand time into something more imperfect and true.

 Our personal archives become useless without a guide or a key.
 But what if I release those spirits held in an image, have a conversation with them, and create something new that requires something more intuitive; a “knowing.”
 Can we all still read these images, and reach the emotions held in them?
 What lessons do they hold?